seaxe left Anglo Saxon History

 Issues with these places being islands

-A significant number of these locations are now a long way inland, so how can they be islands ?
+A significant number of these locations are now a long way inland, so how could they have been islands ?

 The following pages explain my findings as to the origin of the ay's

-The implication of the above two articles is that the sea level in Later Roman/Early Saxon times was about 4.5 metres higher than today.
+The implication of the above two articles is that the high tide level in Later Roman/Early Saxon times was about 4.5 metres a little higher than today.

 However, the 4.5 metre mark would then show the high tide mark in these areas.